Energy Efficient and Responsible Sourcing

 Purchasing food, beverage and room amenities from local businesses are just a few of the steps we have taken toward responsible sourcing.
 We are still using a few of the blankets and linens that came with the motel when we purchased it.
 As these things wear out the towels (1888 Mills | Griffin, GA), linens and bedding (Thomaston Mills | Thomaston, GA), and wool blankets (Faribault Mills | Faribault, MN) we are replacing them with are all made in the USA.
 Some of the companies we have chosen to work with are committed to green manufacturing or are certified B Corps (EO Products | Marin, CA).

 The Grayhaven is committed to paying all employees a living wage.
 A living wage is financial compensation that reflects what individuals need to support themselves above the poverty line, based on the actual cost of living in a specific community.
 A living wage helps the essential costs of living and an improved standard of living for individuals and families.
-We hope to be a certified living wage employer by the summer of 2019.
+We just sent in our living wage certification application!